docutils/docutils/docutils/docs/ref/doctree.rst

 The ``namest`` attribute is used in the `\<entry>`_ element to specify the leftmost column of a span.

-The attribute is defined in the `Exchange Table Model`_ (which see for details).
-It is ignored by Docutils which uses the morecols_ attribute instead.
+The attribute is defined in the `Exchange Table Model`_.
+It cannot be specified in reStructuredText and is ignored by Docutils which uses the morecols_ attribute instead.

 ``nameend``